-Important: If you receive services outside of the benefit described, an additional cost share may apply Samilar that are a second for any What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Hospice care (continued) If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by PriorityMedicare (Employer PPO) but are not covered by Medicare Part A or B: PriorityMedicare (Employer PPO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Hospice care (continued) If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by PriorityMedicare Select but are not covered by Medicare Part A or B: PriorityMedicare Select will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice).
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

-Important: If you receive services outside of th What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Immunizations Covered Medicare Part B services include: There is no copayment for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
-Pneumonia vaccine (2 per lifetime) Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules (see "Medicare Part B prescription drugs" for cost share) We also cover some vaccines under our Part D prescription drug benefit.
-Vaccines covered under our Part D prescription drug benefit should be obtained, if possible, at a vaccine network pharmacy, which are indicated with a "v" in the Provider/Pharmacy Directory .
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Immunizations Covered Medicare Part B services include: Pneumonia vaccine (2 per lifetime) Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules (see "Medicare Part B prescription drugs" for cost share) We also cover some vaccines under our Part D prescription drug benefit.
+Vaccines covered under our Part D prescription drug benefit should be obtained, if possible, at a vaccine network pharmacy, which are indicated with a "v" in the Provider/Pharmacy Directory.
 Your Part D cost sharing will apply.
 Examples of routine vaccines covered under our Part D benefit include shingles vaccine (Zoster/Zostavax) and Tetanus (Td/Tdap).
 When a Part D Medicare-covered immunization is received in a provider's office or outpatient setting you will pay the cost of the immunization and administration to the provider.
 We will reimburse you as described in Chapter 6, Section 8.1.
+There is no copayment for Hepatitis B, and COVID-1 the pneumonia, influenza,